 How to Test for Stray Voltage

 - Purchase or borrow a voltage meter.
-They can generally be found for less than $20 at most automotive parts or hardware store.
+They can generally be found for less than $20 at most automotive parts or hardware stores.

 - Turn the selector to "120 AC Voltage."

 - Insert the tip of the black probe into the third or "grounding" hole in an electrical outlet.

-- Insert the metal tip of the red probe into the tank water.
+- Insert the metal tip of the red probe into the aquarium water.

 - Watch the meter needle for any movement.
 Any needle movement indicates a voltage leak in your system.
 Digital meters will show a number reading.

 How to Identify the Voltage Leak Source

-- One at a time, disconnect each electrical appliance (heaters, pumps, lights, chiller) associated with your tank, retesting for voltage as described above after each unit is disconnected.
+- One at a time, disconnect each electrical appliance (heaters, pumps, lights, chiller) associated with your aquarium, retesting for voltage as described above after each unit is disconnected.

-- Heaters and pumps (powerheads) are the most frequent cause of voltage leaks.
+- Heaters and water pumps (powerheads) are the most frequent cause of voltage leaks.
 These devices have 120 volts of electricity feeding into them, which is enough to do a lot of damage in a saltwater aquarium.

 How to Solve the Voltage Leak

 - Replace (recommended) or repair the faulty unit.
-Test the tank once again to make sure that you have eliminated the problem.
+Test the aquarium water once again to make sure that you have eliminated the problem.

-- Install a simple grounding probe in the tank to avoid damage to the tank inhabitants.
+- Install a simple grounding probe in the aquarium to avoid damage to the inhabitants.
+These are available at aquarium stores or online aquarium supply companies for under $20.
 This may temporarily take care of the symptoms of stray voltage, but it does not cure the cause of the problem.

 Many aquarists test their tanks for stray voltage regularly as a part of their normal tank maintenance routine.
 Detecting a voltage leak problem in its early stages can help eliminate or reduce problems in the future.